 Recycling rules are a lot like navigating public transport on a hangover – confusing, frustrating, and a little bit overwhelming.
 But we’re here to change that!
 We’ve laid out what you can and can’t recycle, as well as some general bin rules that may have been lost in translation.
-This handy guide will ensure your waste collectors don’t look back on your bins in anger.
+This handy guide to Manchester’s recycling rules will ensure your waste collectors don’t look back on your bins in anger.

 According to Manchester City Council: